-In 1973, the British fleet entered the long-range air defense system (the Sea Dart), developed by Hawker Siddeley Dynamics.
-It was intended to replace the not very successful "Si Slug."
+In 1973, the British fleet entered long-range air defense systems (Eng.
+Sea Dart - a sea dart), developed by Hawker Siddeley Dynamics.
+It was intended to replace the not very successful Sea Slug.

 The first ship armed with this complex was the destroyer of the type 82 - Bristol.
 On the destroyer launcher was mounted with two beam-type guides.
 Ammunition consisted of 18 SAM.
 The reloading is carried out from the under deck rocket cellar.

 The anti-aircraft missile of the Sea Dart complex had an original and rarely used scheme at the moment.
 In it were used two stages - accelerating and marching.
 The booster engine runs on solid fuel, its task is to give the rocket the speed necessary for the stable operation of a ramjet engine.

 The main engine is integrated into the rocket body, in the nose part there is an air intake with a central body.
 The rocket carried a rod or high-explosive fragmentation warhead, undermining which was carried out by the command of an infrared sensor target.

 The rocket turned out to be quite “clean” in aerodynamic terms, it was made according to the normal aerodynamic design.
 Rocket diameter - 420 mm, length - 4400 mm, wing span - 910 mm.

 A kerosene propulsion engine accelerated 500 kg of Sea Dart to 2,5M speed.
 Providing a target hit distance of 75 km with reachability over 18 km, which was very good for the middle 60-x.